 The application fee must be paid no later than 14 days after the application for opening an account has been received by the Swedish Energy Agency.
 The annual fee shall be paid in advance to the Energy Agency no later than 31 December of each year.

 You can read more about account types in the registry before moving on.
 On this page you can click on the account type you want to apply for, and you'll be transported to the process of applying for that particular account type.

 Adding new representatives to existing accounts

 For you as account holder, it is important that information about the representatives representing you is always kept up to date, accurate and true.
 The responsibility that representatives can access the accounts lies with you as the account holder.
-If the requirement of at least two representatives on each account is not met, or if the account holder does not inform the Energy Agency about any significant changes regarding the representative or the account holder, this may result in the blocking of all access to the account.
+If the requirement of at least two representatives on each account is not met, or if the account holder does not inform the Swedish Energy Agency about any significant changes regarding the representatives or the account holder, this may result in the blocking of all access to the account.